Tico1606/Tico1606/README.md

 </a>

-### I'm Tico, also having interest and want to become a software developer.
+### I'm Gabriel, a software developer in training, focused on learning modern web technologies and building real-world applications.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------